NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/ShearBuilding9.rst

    .. literalinclude:: 9Story.tcl
       :language: tcl

    #.
-The first lines containing ``pset`` will be read by the application when the file is selected and the application will autopopulate the Random Variables ``w`` and ``k`` in the **RV** tab with this same variable name.
+The first lines containing ``pset`` will be read by the application when the file is selected and the application will autopopulate the Random Variables ``w`` and ``k`` in the **RV** panel with this same variable name.
 It is of course possible to explicitly use Random Variables without the ``pset`` command by "RV.**variable name" in the input file.
 However, no random variables will be autopopulated if user chooses this route.

 .. warning::